coindex/ripple-offline-keygen/README.md

 </code>

 To generate copy all the keys generated in the file:
-Note: this only works with -m flag
+Note: this only works with -m flag by default keypairs.txt is stored in the same directory , command is executed
 <code>
-./ripple-keygen-macos -m -f {number of keys to be generated}
+./ripple-keygen-macos -m -f {number of keys to be generated} {file path: optional}
 </code>